YOUR DOCTOR’S PRIORITIES

 NOTE: We never suggest that you stop any medication or postpone any medical diagnostic test, treatment, procedure or intervention.

-Also, this article does not seek to denigrate doctors, many of whom do a superb job.
+Also, this article does not seek to denigrate doctors, some of whom do a very good job.
 However, as a patient you need to be aware of the problems within the health professions.

 The principle of this article.
-A simple, but profound principle of relationships and economic benefit is that anything that gets between the doctor and patient will interfere with the doctor-patient relationship and lower the quality of health care.
+A simple, but critical principle is that anything that gets between the doctor and patient will interfere with the doctor-patient relationship and lower the quality of health care.

 Stated as an economic principle, anything that gets between the buyer and the seller of services will reduce the quality of the service.